olga-lapchuk/rsschool-cv/cv.md

 ## **About Me:**
 I worked as a project manager in the construction industry.
 My job didn't give me the growth I need, which is why I'm here.
 My goal is to become a front-end developer.
 I’m interested in Web Development because this occupation provides endless possibilities for professional growth, besides there’s a huge amount of free high quality resources for self-education and a large community of developers.
+I believe, that my ability to learn and to gain new skills will lead me through this path of becoming a proficient Frontend Developer.

 ## **Skills:**